GeoscienceAustralia/digitalearthau/docs/connect/install.rst

 Connecting to the VDI
 =====================

-To setup Studel to connect to the NCI, run the Strudel application, then:
+To setup Strudel to connect to the NCI, run the Strudel application, then:

 * Select **File** -> **Manage Sites**
 * Click **New**